 If the Water is Staying in the Washing Machine

-Does the water sit in the machine after your load has finished and the water level doesn’t go down, or do you have a slow water flow when draining?
+Does the water sit in the machine after your load has finished and the amount of water doesn’t go down?
+Or do you have a slow water flow when draining?
 The issue probably lies with the washer.
-This problem could be traced to the drain tube (which comes out of the machine), the lid switch or the drain pump (an internal issue).
+This problem could be traced to the washing machine drain hose (which comes out of the machine), the lid switch or the drain pump (an internal issue).

-There are generally 2 types of washing machines: front load washer and top-loading washing machines.
-Both of these will attach to washing machine drain pipes, and both the top and front loader washing machines can be susceptible to kinks or a blockage in the drain hose, or a clog in the drain line.
+There are generally two types of washing machines: front load washer and top-loading washing machines.
+Both of these will attach to washing machine drain pipes, and both the top and front loader washing machines can be susceptible to kinks or obstructions in the drain hose, or a clog in the drain line.

-Troubleshooting this is simple enough and with a little know how you can determine the cause of the problem.
+Troubleshooting this is simple enough and with a little know how you can diagnose the problem.
 Use pliers to squeeze the spring fitting or a screwdriver to loosen the clamp, detach the drain tube from the washer drain and blow inside.

-If nothing blocks the air from going through then the problem may be with the washing machine itself.
-Typically the problem is either a lid switch or the drain pump and not the washer’s drain water line.
+If nothing blocks the air from going through then the problem may be with the washing machine drum itself.
+Typically the problem is either a lid switch or the water pump and not the washer’s drain cycle or water line.

 If Water is Overflowing From the Washer or at the Drain Standpipe

-When you notice leaks after your washing machine drains, you are probably looking at a clogged drain.
+If you notice leaks after your washing machine drains, you are probably looking at a clogged drain.
 This clog could be anywhere in the trap area or beyond in the waterline.
-(If you follow the washing machine hose to the drain standpipe, past that pipe is the trap.)
+(If you follow the washing machine drain hose to the drain standpipe, past that pipe is the trap.)

 Here is how you can find out where the drain clog is:

-2. Set the dial to spin or drain
+- Set the dial to spin cycle or drain

-4. A time when the water starts backing up
+- Note the time when water starts backing up

 If you noticed the water back up after only a few seconds, the clog is probably closer to the trap area.
 You might only need to insert a small drain snake at the standpipe to take care of the clog.
 If it took a while for the backup to develop, you may need a longer drain snake inserted at a cleanout to fix the clog.